 - Lake Placid Olympic Jumping Complex – Soar to new heights (literally) at the enormous ski jump complex in Lake Placid!
 Highlights include watching real ski jumpers fly through the air or going on a zipline ride at 30 miles per hour to help simulate what ski jumping actually feels like.
-While you’re here, you can also trythe brand spankin’ new Skyride, an 8-pasenger gondola that offers visitors sweeping views of the Adirondacks as you climb up to the base of the ski jump towers.
+While you’re here, you can also try the brand-spankin’ new Skyride, an 8-passenger gondola that offers visitors sweeping views of the Adirondacks as you climb up to the base of the ski jump towers.
 From here, take a glass elevator t the sky deck of the ski jump tower and admire the killer views.

 - Mt.
-Van Hoevenberg – Bobsled like a boss on the continet’s longest mountain coaster, The Cliffside Coaster.
-Or, use one of the areas world-reknowned cross country ski trails to uncover the awe-nspiring natural beauty of the Adirondacks.
-Afterwards, relax with a drink inside The Mountain Pass Lodge as you enjoy all that Mt.
+Van Hoevenberg – Bobsled like a boss on the continent’s longest mountain coaster, The Cliffside Coaster and enjoy one of the unique things to do in Lake Placid.
+Or, use one of the area’s world-renowned cross-country ski trails to uncover the awe-inspiring natural beauty of the Adirondacks.
+Afterward, relax with a drink inside The Mountain Pass Lodge as you enjoy all that Mt.
 Van Hoevenberg has to offer.

 Pro Tip: If you really want to experience all of the best things to do in Lake Placid, NY, and are a huge fan of the Olympics, then consider getting the Lake Placid Olympic Sites Passport.

 It’s an area-wide pass that will give you access to most of the Lake Placid Olympic Sites listed above.
 It’ll definitely save you some money and can be picked up at any of the Olympic Sites ticket offices.